kreteshq/kretes.dev/tutorial/inserting-into-database.md

 # Inserting into Database

 Finally, we can define the API handler for adding new tasks to the collection.
 We need the `create` handler in the `task` controller.
-Put the following code in `<project root>/site/_api/task/create.ts`:
+Put the following code in `site/_api/task/create.ts`:

 ```ts
 import { Handler, database as db } from 'kretes';